Updated 02.12.20 22:20

 Please get in touch with your school directly for information on their before and after school clubs.
 Please note that if your child has been told to self-isolate they should not attend any out of school setting.

-If you live in a ward that is not subject to targeted interventions then please try not to share a car with anyone who is outside of your household or social bubble as per government guidance.
-Further information is available here.
+We advise that you try not to share a car with anyone who is outside of your household or social bubble as per government guidance.
+Further information.

 Where possible, children and young people are being encouraged to walk or cycle to school.
 This remains the safest way to get to school.
 It may also be possible for some families to drive their children to and from school in their own cars, but we would ask you to park safely with consideration for the school community and local residents.